[Skip to Content]

 • Discussion - Jennifer Rasmussen, Safe Roads| Willson McBurney, Moffatt & Nichol, Chair of TRB Committee Landscape and Environmental Design (AKD40)| to moderate

-Dancing in the Streets- Vulnerable Road Users: Jim Danilla, Massachusetts DOT (Moderator)
+Dancing in the Streets- Vulnerable Road Users: Jim Danila, Massachusetts DOT (Moderator) (Citrus AB Room)

 • Estimating the effect of roadside features on crash severity of powered two-wheeler single-vehicle crashes in Portugal| Carlos Roque, Laboratório Nacional de Engenharia Civil